Skip to content

 The second step is to draw materials from the environment.
 Following an axial rotation similar to the scientifically reported rotation of the earth, the faces (planes) of the dimensional materials are drawn.
 In this example, drawings were made, the tracings make the under-layers visible on the new top layers of tracings.
 The concept is to make the impressions of the dynamic modes of axial rotation visible.
 The practice brings awareness to the memory and sensory ways a visible detail can fade in visibility but remain within under-layers.

-SEGMENT THREE
+SEGMENT Three

 The third step is involves Visual and Somatic Memory.
 The lines drawn in the previous exercise are performed as body movements.
 Exercises are practiced independently, leaving room for personal interpretation.
 A group environment affords the opportunity to coordinate independent movements into a group arrangement of movements.
 Records of these practices are used for reflection and to witness development of reflexive awareness over time.

-SEGMENT FOUR
+SEGMENT Four

-To experience nature and nurture concepts of impression and transference, two transferrable materials are used with water and pigment.
+To experience nature and nurture concepts of impression and transference, two transferable materials are used with water and pigment.
 Other materials can be useful.
 For the sake of providing an example, gouache paintings with two pieces of paper follow 2 different impulse.
 The 1st impulse to paint from memory; the 2nd impulse to paint from a photo.
 To look at differences between making something look like something else or using memory (embodied sense of experience) – the gouache painting exercise was carried out by making compositions based on memories of witnessing detailed areas of water flow, and composing paintings based on looking at a photograph.
 Viewers reported seeing the difference of reference from memory or image.
 The gouache paintings were done on the “wrong side” of Japanese Washi paper, to transfer the pigments onto acid-free, black papers.
 The pigments left traces similar to the way a memory becomes a trace of lived experience or ways communication of forms become transferred onto what is underneath or nearby.
 In addition to discerning differences in how forms are made by hand from referencing external or internal referents, is also considering the process of transfer.
 As the original can become a symbol for reading-as reading a book or remembering a book, the paint transferred to the surface under becomes the information absorbed.

-SEGMENT FIVE
+SEGMENT Five

 A mirroring exercise, completed with language and/or illustration.
 By writing a letter in reverse, to see how it appears through a material and in a mirror.
 The practice is based on the mechanics of a single-reflex camera and the way the eye perceives reality directly which is then flipped in the brain.
 This practice develops understanding of communication and the two-way nature of the way read symbols are transmitted and interpreted.

-SEGMENT SIX
+SEGMENT Six

 A relational exercise, completed with vision, drawing, space and relating.
 Participants have each a drawing tool and paper.
 They interlock arms and being to simultaneously draw a portrait of the other.
 While drawing the awareness of space, cooperation, coordination, patience and additional soft qualities are activated.
 After the process is complete, a portrait reveal and discussion follows the activity.
 This practice develops understanding of the dynamic relating skills people engage with their vision and experience of reality.

-SEGMENT SEVEN
+SEGMENT Seven

 The method builds a process to be performed.
-The activity can be performed as a solo, duo, or in a group organisation.
-There is no limit to the number of participants, only that the processes are done a priori to the perfuming of the lines and learnings with the body.
+The activity can be performed as a solo, duo, or in a group organization.
+There is no limit to the number of participants, only that the processes are done a priori to the perfuming of the lines and learning with the body.
 The next two segments can be one or the other, or both of them.
 The performance is to be recorded.
 The performance can be done in private or to an audience.

 FOREST BATHING (SKOGSBÅD)